 What are the WFRP records requirements for policyholders who direct market their produce (or animal products), such as at farmer’s markets or roadside stands?The WFRP policy requirements better reflect the type of records direct marketers keep as sales records.
 Sales and marketing records can be farm records that are kept during the sales year.

 What type of records should a producer who direct markets keep for WFRP?RMA has released some recordkeeping aids on its website for direct marketers to use as guides for information that should be kept when you keep your farm records.
 These aids are available to simply print and use as paper copy or to use with your computer.
 These aids are not required but offer a method for policyholders to record farm marketing information during the year and are also useful to producers in identifying profitability of individual commodities.
 Use of one of these aids help policyholders to keep contemporaneous farm records adequate for WFRP insurance needs.
-The aids can be found on the WRFP page on the RMA website.
+The aids can be found at RMA Insurance.